-This is why you should measure an axis with a tilting range of 0° - 360° at 3 measuring points at 90°, 180° and 270°.
+This is why you should measure an axis with a tilting range of 0° to 360° at three measuring points, namely at 90°, 180° and 270°.

 If you want to check the accuracy accordingly, you can enter a higher number of measuring points in the Check mode.